-- o There was inadequate or delayed review and validation of inputs used in significant estimates and their related disclosures, such as other-than-temporary impairment, interest income related to investments in RMBS and securitized loans held for investment. - o There was inadequate or delayed evidence of independent validation of calculations used in significant accounting estimates to ensure the accounting policies were appropriately implemented. - o There was inadequate or delayed evidence of review of the schedules supporting the amounts and disclosures in the consolidated financial statements by a person with the necessary competency and authority to review such schedules. - Management has identified an overreliance on spreadsheets consisting of manual inputs and complex calculations used to record transactions and estimates supporting the financial statement amounts and disclosures.
+Management has identified an overreliance on spreadsheets consisting of manual inputs and complex calculations used to record transactions and estimates supporting the financial statement amounts and disclosures.
 Management's controls over this electronic data were not performed at a level of precision sufficient to rely on the completeness and accuracy of the source data or manual input.
 The safeguarding and management of electronic data were insufficient to evidence the existence or extent of management's review and validation over the complex spreadsheets by a person with the necessary competency and authority.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated statements of financial condition of Chimera Investment Corporation as of December 31, 2013 and 2012, and the related consolidated statements of operations and comprehensive income (loss), changes in stockholders' equity (deficit) and cash flows for the years then ended.
-These material weaknesses were considered in determining the nature, timing and extent of audit tests applied in our audit of the 2013 financial statements, and this report does not affect our report dated June 4, 2014, which expressed an unqualified opinion on those financial statements
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated statements of financial condition of Chimera Investment Corporation as of December 31, 2014 and 2013, the related consolidated statements of operations and comprehensive income, changes in stockholders' equity, and cash flows for the three years in the period ended December 31, 2014.
+This material weakness was considered in determining the nature, timing and extent of audit tests applied in our audit of the 2014 financial statements, and this report does not affect our report dated March 2, 2015, which expressed an unqualified opinion on those financial statements.

-In our opinion, because of the effect of the material weaknesses described above on the achievement of the objectives of the control criteria, Chimera Investment Corporation has not maintained effective internal control over financial reporting as of December 31, 2013, based on the COSO criteria.
+In our opinion, because of the effect of the material weaknesses described above on the achievement of the objectives of the control criteria, Chimera Investment Corporation has not maintained effective internal control over financial reporting as of December 31, 2014, based on the COSO criteria.

-/s/ Ernst & Young LLP New York, New York June 4, 2014
+/s/ Ernst & Young LLP New York, New York March 2, 2015